IrascibleBasil/pharis-mod-list/modlist.md

 - []()

 </details>
+-->
 ### [Better Almalexia](https://www.nexusmods.com/morrowind/mods/23388)
+An improved Almalexia model using Better Bodies.

 This mod comes with a few splash screens that fit well with vanilla but stand out when used alongside high-quality modded ones like the ones in this list, for that reason I recommend deleting the splash folder.

 ### [By Azura](https://www.nexusmods.com/morrowind/mods/50567)